reflexer-labs/geb/README.md

 # GEB

 This repository contains the core smart contract code for Generalized Ethereum Bonds.
-While we intend to use GEB when we discuss about core architecture, the actual instrument issued by the protocol is called a reflex bond.
+While we intend to use the "GEB" terminology when we discuss about core architecture, the actual instrument issued by the protocol is called a reflex bond.

 # What is a Reflex Bond?